agentrickard/domain/domain_conf/README.txt

 4.1   Extending Options with hook_domain_conf()

 The module works by applying hook_form_alter() to the form:
-'system_settings_form' and then adding addiitonal fields from other forms.
+'system_settings_form' and then adding additional fields from other forms.

 hook_domain_conf() allows developers to add additional form elements.